-This paper presents a case study of cocktail party speech recognition.
-Rather than recognizing all speakers, our system enhances the target speaker's voice and then performs speech recognition.
-By conducting meticulous experiments, we demonstrated the effectiveness of our end-to-end model.
-We made significant improvements to the speech enhancement model for a target speaker (cross-extraction speaker encoder, mask estimation model, and loss function) compared to recent studies.
-Additionally, we publicly released our pre-trained self-supervised model based on wav2vec2, which performs well on noisy audio.
+This paper details a case study on cocktail party speech recognition.
+Instead of recognizing all speakers, our system focuses on enhancing the target speaker's voice before conducting speech recognition.
+Through rigorous experiments, we showcased the effectiveness of our improved end-to-end model.
+Noteworthy enhancements include a cross-extraction speaker encoder, an improved mask estimation model, and an optimized loss function.
+We also publicly share our pre-trained ConVoiFilter to support ongoing research.